- Accidental Innuendo: Stop snickering at the "wood beast", guys. It doesn't help that Gordon has to brave it by sticking his fist into a dark hole...

 - Likewise BRIAN BLESSED went on to star in The Phantom Menace.

-- Ming asking if Klytus gave his men enough pills while playing football becomes hilarious with the various PED scandals over the past decade or two — making it sound like Ming is annoyed his guards didn't get enough steroids.
+- Ming asking if Klytus gave his men the right pills during the "football fight" becomes hilarious with the various performance-enhancing drug scandals over the two decades — making it sound like Ming is annoyed that his guards didn't get enough steroids.

 - Topol and Timothy Dalton would make their way into the James Bond franchise not long after this film.
 Topol would play Colombo in For Your Eyes Only, and Dalton would play Bond himself in The Living Daylights and Licence to Kill.
 Hilariously, Dalton would've started playing Bond sooner in FYEO (the opening scene where Bond visits Tracy's grave was written as a way of introducing the new Bond) before Roger Moore changed his mind.